cardware-wallet/cardware-btc/pkg/README.md

 ## New Wallet

 This function initializes a wallet object in your web wallet.
-The xpub and the fingerprint are both received from the Cardware device after successfully pairing the web wallet and Cardware device.
-The pairing process involves scanning the **pair** QR codes from the Cardware device, extracting the xpub and fingerprint, then using them in creating the wallet object.
+The xpub is received from the Cardware device after successfully pairing the web wallet and Cardware device.
+The pairing process involves scanning the **pair** QR codes from the Cardware device, extracting the xpub, then using it in creating the wallet object.

 ### Parameters